han-bom/vanilla-calendar/README.md

 A string that specifies the parent of element to be created

 **```options```**
 An object containing any custom settings that you want to apply to the calendar.
-The possible options are
+The possible options are [Options List](https://github.com/han-bom/vanilla-calendar#options)

 # Options